SQream/sqream_docs/feature_guides/data_encryption_permissions.rst

 ***********************
 Permissions
 ***********************
-The **Permissions** tells you how to create a table with encrypted columns as a superuser.
+The **Permissions** page tells you how to create a table with encrypted columns as a superuser.

 Users with the appropriate encryption permission privilege's can encrypt and decrypt data.
 In addition, only superusers granted permission can view encrypted tables in the **sqream_catalog**.